Plan Your Smokies Getaway

 Bryson City welcomes pet-lovers on vacation.
 We’ve got outdoor activities, live music and restaurants with outside seating.
 In summer, many downtown businesses have water bowls on the sidewalk.
 You’ll also find homemade dog biscuits on sale as a donation to PAWS, our no-kill animal shelter.

-Need a to board your pet, visit a dog park, or have a pet sitter visit your lodging?
+Need to board your pet, visit a dog park, or have a pet sitter visit your lodging?
 Learn more

 You can find more than 100 pet-friendly accommodations by choosing the “pets allowed” amenity on our lodging pages.